 For feeding into the network the fixed component of the tariff is independent of the grid level of connection.
-The procedure for setting network tariffs and the annual national G has remained unchanged during the period 2007 to 2009.
-The annual national G was 0.7 €/MWh in 2009 (NOK 5.6, exchange rate € 1 = NOK 8).
+The procedure for setting network tariffs has principally remained unchanged in the price strategy of the Central Grid (Transmission) for the period 2010 to 2013 compared to the period 2007 to 2009.
+The annual national G was $1 \in MWh$ in 2010 (NOK 8, exchange rate $\in 1 = NOK 8$).

 Within the framework of regulations of tariff structure given by the NVE, the network companies are responsible for the actual tariff levels in their network, given their expected revenue cap and CENS (cost of energy not supplied) for the coming year.
-Complaints and disputes regarding the regulation, including the tariffs are handled by NVE.
+Complaints and disputes regarding the regulation, including the tariffs are handled and settled by NVE.